cjbarber/ToolsOfTheTrade/README.md

 #### User Analytics
 * Intercom | http://intercom.io | [@intercom](https://twitter.com/intercom) | $49/mo - $449/mo | The easiest way to see and talk to your users | Intercom is a single platform where you can see in real-time who is using your product and how, and send personalized messages to the right users at the right time.
+* Keen.io | http://keen.io | Impressively simple & powerful way to capture all the events in your app and report on them how you need.

 #### User Testing
 * Silverback 2.0 | http://silverbackapp.com/ | [@silverbackapp](http://twitter.com/silverbackapp) | 69.95 | Guerrilla usability testing software for designers and developers | Silverback makes it easy, quick and cheap for everyone to perform guerrilla usability tests with no setup and no expense, using hardware already in your Mac.